cdelorme/system-setup/linux/debian/gui.md

 - audio
 - video
 - adm
+- pulse
 - pulse-access

 Many of these groups are assigned by default when a new user is created through the UI.

 The `adm` group is necessary for log access; fuse gives the user mounting privileges.
-The `pulse-access` group is intended for specific volume controls.
+The `pulse-access` and `pulse` groups are intended for specific volume controls.
+The `netdev` group is for network device access, and may not be necessary if you aren't using graphical networking tools (which I don't).
 The others are all rather self-explanitory.

 ##### commands

 _This can be done via a **single** command line:_

-    usermod -aG adm,audio,video,fuse,scanner,netdev,bluetooth,pulse-access username
+    usermod -aG adm,audio,video,fuse,scanner,netdev,bluetooth,pulse,pulse-access username

-### gui volume controls with pulse and alsa

-This uses the `volumeicon-alsa` package, and requires the user to be in the `pulse-access` group in order to modify the volume state.

-Preferred volume config (`~/.config/volumeicon/volumeicon`):

-    [StatusIcon]
-    stepsize=3
-    lmb_slider=false
-    mmb_mute=false
-    use_horizontal_slider=true
-    show_sound_level=true
-    onclick=urxvt -e 'alsamixer'
-    theme=Default

-    [Hotkeys]
-    up_enabled=true
-    down_enabled=true
-    mute_enabled=true
-    up=XF86AudioRaiseVolume
-    down=XF86AudioLowerVolume
-    mute=XF86AudioMute

-    [Alsa]
-    card=default

-**The volumeicon package provides a UI component, but is not required to adjust the volume by hotkeys.**

-**Still researching the volume controls via `XF86`.**

 ## [Youtube Downloader](https://github.com/rg3/youtube-dl)